Kyriosity/read-write/README+/software/QA/README+/QA-pitfalls.md

 ### "Blaming the messenger"

-The mirrored twin of the wishful thinking is the negative reaction of developers. which will discourage testers to report the error or softpedal one.
+The mirrored twin of the wishful thinking is the negative reaction of developers on reports.

-## Practical
+The same as errors and bugs seen as bad dev work.

+which will discourage testers to report the error or softpedal one.

 ### Bad domain knowledge

 "Blind" programming of the domain (compare to tech XLAT by linguist)

-### Underestimate of "criminal energy" and vandalism
+### Underestimate of foolproof, "criminal energy" and vandalism

+marked by "Who would ever..."

+### Practical

 ### Too good environment

  starbuxx

+ ### QA for TDD

+This means careless development  [Test Driven Development](../../tests/asDrive)

+This means careless development with QA in the loop as TDD LINK! and the hope they give fast feedback.
+This overloads the QA

 ## REMEDIES ?